enzo-project/enzo-e/doc/source/user/problem_initial.rst

    method.
 This initialization can be performed from expressions specified in the parameter file for each component of the magnetic vector potential (in this case, the face-centered magnetic fields are also initialized) OR from the face-centered magnetic fields that have already been initialized by a separate initializer.
+Additionally, it provides the ability to update partially initialized ``"total_energy"`` fields with the specific magnetic energy computed from the newly computed cell-centered bfields and pre-initialized ``"density"`` fields.